integralfx/MemTestHelper/DDR4 OC Guide.md

    * [My stable GDM off CR 1 settings](https://i.imgur.com/z547RLa.jpg)

    Intel:
    * Try setting CR to 1T.
 If that doesn't work, leave CR on 2T.
+   * On Asus Maximus XI-boards enabling Trace Centering can help greatly with pushing 1T to higher frequencies.

 7. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).